-The Institute of Bioethics at Franciscan University sponsors conferences and speaking engagements, and offers a course of study in conjunction with the Graduate Degree in Philosophy Program.
+The Center for Bioethics at Franciscan University sponsors conferences and speaking engagements, and offers a course of study in conjunction with the Graduate Degree in Philosophy Program.

 Beyond this, students seeking to augment their studies and prepare for various post-graduate programs can choose from among several additional programs.

 The Honors Program